-When you select: You can: Scan Hear a brief sampling of all available stations.
-This feature still works when HD Radio reception is activated, although it does not scan for HD2 through HD7 channels.
-You may see the HD logo appear if the station has a digital broadcast.
-To save a multicast station as a preset When the channel is active on-screen, press and hold a memory preset slot until the sound returns.
-There is a brief mute, then the sound returns signifying it was saved.
-When recalling a HD2 or HD3 memory preset, there is a mute before the digital audio is played as the system must once again acquire the digital signal.
-As with any saved radio station, you cannot access the saved station if your vehicle is outside the station's reception area.
+- Scan allows you to hear a brief sampling of all available stations.
+This feature still works when HD Radio reception is on, although it does not scan for HD2-HD7 channels.
+You may see the HD logo appear if the station has a digital broadcast. - Memory presets allow you to save an active channel as a memory preset.
+Touch and hold a memory preset slot until the sound returns.
+There is a brief mute while the radio saves the station.
+Sound returns when finished.
+When switching to an HD2 or HD3 memory preset, the sound mutes before the digital audio plays, because the system has to reacquire the digital signal. - Note: As with any saved radio station, you cannot access the saved station if your vehicle is outside the station's reception area.